SSL VPN modes of operation

 Other operating systems and web browsers may function correctly, but are not supported by Fortinet.

-The SSL VPN client encrypts all traffic from the remote client computer and sends it to the FortiGate unit through an SSL VPN tunnel over the HTTPS link between the user and the FortiGate unit.
+Tunnel mode offers remote users the freedom to connect to the internal network using the traditional means of web-based access from laptop computers, as well as from airport kiosks, hotel business centers, and Internet cafés.
+If the applications on the client computers used by your user community vary greatly, you can deploy a dedicated SSL VPN client to any remote client through its web browser.
+The SSL VPN client encrypts all traffic from the remote client computer and sends it to the FortiGate unit through an SSL VPN tunnel over the HTTPS link between the web browser and the FortiGate unit.
 Another option is split tunneling, which ensures that only the traffic for the private network is sent to the SSL VPN gateway.
 Internet traffic is sent through the usual unencrypted route.
 This conserves bandwidth and alleviates bottlenecks.

 When the user initiates a VPN connection with the FortiGate unit through the SSL VPN client, the FortiGate unit establishes a tunnel with the client and assigns the client a virtual IP address from a range of reserved addresses.
 The client uses the assigned IP address as its source address for the duration of the connection.
 After the tunnel has been established, the user can access the network behind the FortiGate unit.